Fact vs. Fiction: What Every Public Health Official Should Know About Free-Roaming Cats

 To protect your community’s public health and welfare, you need to know the facts.

-Fiction: TNR doesn’t work.
+Fiction: TNVR doesn’t work.

-Facts: The science is quite clear: There are only two ways proven to reduce, and eventually eliminate, a population of free-roaming cats: (1) intensive TNR efforts or (2) intensive eradication efforts, such as those done using poison, disease, lethal trapping and hunting on small oceanic islands.1,2 Given the horrendous methods employed — and costs that can exceed $100,000 per square mile3 — eradication is a non-starter in the U.S. The only fiscally sound option, then, is TNR.
-Arguments about the limitations of its effectiveness, the alleged impact of outdoor cats on the environment and so forth largely miss the point.
-In the vast majority of instances, TNR is simply the best option available to humanely reduce the outdoor cat population and any related nuisance complaints.
+Given the horrendous methods employed — and costs that can exceed $100,000 per square mile3 — eradication is a nonstarter in the U.S. The only fiscally sound option, then, is TNVR.
+Arguments about the limitations of its effectiveness, the alleged impact of outdoor cats on the environment, and so forth largely miss the point.
+In the vast majority of instances, TNVR is simply the best option available to humanely reduce the outdoor cat population and any related nuisance complaints.

 Since 1975, the CDC has documented 109 cases of human rabies in the U.S., most of which were attributed to contact with wildlife.
 Of the 26 cases attributed to domestic animals, 25 were attributed to dogs (nearly all exposures were outside the U.S.).
 Just one case was attributed to contact with a cat.7 (Seven cases were the result of organ and arterial transplants.)

-Facts: Although cats (domestic as well as wild felids, such as bobcats and mountain lions) are the only known “definitive host” of the Toxoplasma gondii parasite, infected cats generally shed the microscopic egg-like spores in their feces only once, for a one-week period.8 According to the CDC, humans can become infected by consuming the undercooked meat of an infected animal or by the accidental ingestion of oocysts found in the environment (e.g., garden vegetables from contaminated soil).
+According to the CDC, humans can become infected by consuming the undercooked meat of an infected animal or by the accidental ingestion of oocysts found in the environment (e.g., garden vegetables from contaminated soil).
 Most people never exhibit symptoms, and for those who do, illness is generally mild.
-Prevention is straightforward: Meat should be frozen and/or cooked thoroughly (or avoided altogether) and hands should be washed with soap and warm water after handling meat; cat owners should change litter boxes daily, washing hands afterward; gloves should be worn while gardening or otherwise in contact with soil or sand.9

 Data from the large-scale National Health and Nutrition Examination Survey reveal a significant decrease between 1988 and 2010 in the

-age-adjusted infection rate of toxoplasmosis among people 12–49 years of age born in the U.S. (Figure 2).10 Over this same period, the popularity of TNR increased dramatically,11 raising doubts about any suggestion that community cats pose a serious threat of infecting humans with the T. gondii parasite.
-Moreover, research has shown that cats living in close proximity to humans — typical of TNR cats — are much less likely to be exposed to the T. gondii parasite than “solitary, feral domestic cats living in undeveloped landscapes.”12 Feeding community cats — common practice even where robust TNR programs don’t exist — therefore seems to be an effective measure of reducing the spread of toxoplasmosis in cats, humans and wildlife.
-Of course, an active, targeted TNR program would likely reduce the population of community cats, further reducing the risks.
+Feeding community cats — common practice even where robust TNVR programs don’t exist — therefore seems to be an effective measure of reducing the spread of toxoplasmosis in cats, humans and wildlife.
+Of course, an active, targeted TNVR program would likely reduce the population of community cats, further reducing the risks.

 Woman releasing a gray cat from a humane trap with a Best Friends van behind her